7eventy7/Team-Fortress-Discord-Directory/README.md

 > *Location-based servers and different languages*

 ---

-## Contributing
-Have a server to add?
-Create an issue with:
-- Server name
-- Invite link
-- Description
-- Category

 ## Disclosure
 This directory is not affiliated with Valve Corporation.
 All server invites are provided by their respective communities.